 - Some cold sore remedies are available without a prescription.
 These products are usually liquids, ointments, gels, or balms.
 They can contain lip moisturizers and protectants to prevent cracking and excessive drying of the lips, or anesthetics that help to reduce the pain of cold sores.
 These products may help in relieving some symptoms, but will not stop the progression of the sores nor stop the virus replication.

 - Docosanol is an antiviral blocking agent which, if applied when prodrome symptoms arise, may help prevent the cold sore virus from spreading into healthy tissue, limiting the growth of the cold sore.
-It shortens healing time and the duration of cold sore symptoms including pain, burning, tingling, and itching.
+It can reduce the severity of cold sores and shorten the duration of the cold sore episode by about a day.

 If possible, try to limit exposure to the triggers described in "Causes."
 For example, if sunlight tends to give you cold sores, apply a sunscreen with an SPF of 30 or higher to your lips and face 30 minutes before going out into the sun.
 You should also avoid tanning beds.
 Reducing stress by eating properly and getting enough sleep, exercise, and relaxation may also help prevent cold sores.

 If you experience frequent, severe cold sores or have a weak immune system, medication may be prescribed by your doctor on a continuous basis to suppress the virus.

 To keep from getting infected with the cold sore virus, it's important to avoid contact with it.
 Never touch active lesions on other people (through kissing or oral sex).

 When cold sores are active, wash your hands frequently to avoid passing the virus on to others.
 Try to keep away from newborns, pregnant women or people who have weakened immune systems, since they are more susceptible to severe cold sores and other complications from the virus.